psf/the-invisibles/content/english/blog/international_womens_day_2024.md

 Listen to our episodes to learn about why we're doing this, and to learn about the various guest speakers we have interviewed and scheduled in the coming months.

-Subscribe to our podcast series through the [Python Software Foundation's YouTube Channel](https://youtube.com/@ThePSF), [Spotify](https://open.spotify.com/show/0paWD9BHs7QNNHsMFFUoIN?si=e6e455a0c3a244fd), [Google Podcasts](https://podcasts.google.com/feed/aHR0cHM6Ly9tZWRpYS5yc3MuY29tL3B5cG9kY2F0cy9mZWVkLnhtbA), [Apple Podcast](https://podcasts.apple.com/ca/podcast/hidden-figures-of-python-podcast/id1720808525), and
+Subscribe to our podcast series through our [YouTube Channel](https://youtube.com/@PyPodcats), [Spotify](https://open.spotify.com/show/0paWD9BHs7QNNHsMFFUoIN?si=e6e455a0c3a244fd), [Google Podcasts](https://podcasts.google.com/feed/aHR0cHM6Ly9tZWRpYS5yc3MuY29tL3B5cG9kY2F0cy9mZWVkLnhtbA), [Apple Podcast](https://podcasts.apple.com/ca/podcast/hidden-figures-of-python-podcast/id1720808525), and